AFS – Absent Father Syndrome ∙

 We no longer have to address Him solely as Father.
 Rather He is now our Abba Father.
-The term “father” in English connotes a bit of sternness or distance.
+The term “father” in English connotes a bit of formality, sternness, or distance.
 Not so with words like Papa or Daddy.
 They imply a close intimate relationship.
 There is a sense of endearment, a warm embrace with smiles, kisses, hugs, and even perhaps a few tickles.
 That’s what our adoption does for us.

 Galatians 4:6 Because we are his children, God has sent the Spirit of his Son into our hearts, prompting us to call out, “Abba, Father.”

-The term, Abba Father, is used one other place in the New Testament.
-In the garden of Gethsemane, when Christ is in anguish regarding His coming betrayal, trial, humiliation, crucifixion and death, He cries out, fervently praying, “Abba, Father everything is possible for you.
+The term, Abba Father, is used in one other place in the New Testament.
+In the garden of Gethsemane, when Christ is in anguish regarding His coming betrayal, trial, humiliation, crucifixion, and death, He cries out, fervently praying, “Abba, Father everything is possible for you.
 Please take this cup of suffering away from me.
 Yet I want your will to be done, not mine” (Mark 14:36).